Li-Lab-SUSTech/LiteLoc/README.md

    ```

 Notice: The spline module is sometimes problematic to install.
 If you encounter
-conflict problems that are difficult to solve, we recommend to try option 2, which
+package not found or conflict problems that are difficult to solve, we recommend to try option 2, which
 uses Docker to ensure a consistent environment.

 ### Option 2: Using Docker